Corporate Governance Guidelines

 1. Selection of Chairman.
 The Board may select its Chairman and the Company’s Chief Executive Officer in the manner it considers to be in the best interests of the Company and its shareholders.
 These positions may be filled by one person or by two different persons.

 2. Lead Director.
 When the positions of Chairman and Chief Executive Officer are filled by the same person, or the position of Chairman is otherwise filled by a non-independent director, then an independent member of the Board shall be designated by the other non-management directors to serve as the lead director.
-The lead director shall chair and establish the agenda for the Board’s executive sessions of non-employee and independent directors, and shall serve as the primary liaison between the board’s independent directors and the Chief Executive Officer.
+The responsibilities of the lead director include:

 C. Board of Director’s Responsibilities